areding99/mnd_mnagr/readme.md

 This tool is for anyone who wants to keep their notes as simple as possible: the trade off is more complexity written into utilities for streamlining some interactions with that system.

+Methodology is fail-fast if there's a mismatch between expectation & system-of-files format.

 **Disclaimer** These are the lofty goals of the project.
 For now, much that will be configurable is hard code to meet my specific needs.
 If interested, please fork & change as necessary for your system.
 **Also** this project is a means for my learning python - seems I'm at the point where each day I learn something new & spend a good deal of time revising what I did the day before.
 This is not currently recommended for use/reference.
+**Also** text files are understood by default to be markdown files & use basic markdown syntax

 # installation